Allyson Content Group

 This mass exodus from social media can teach all generations something about finding balance, joy, and connection.
 But what’s the takeaway for those who work in industries heavily intertwined with the social media realm?

-As a Gen Zer who works in marketing and communications, and has left most social platforms, I’ve found that it’s important to maintain a good level of social media hygiene outside of work.
-If giving up all social media doesn’t exactly sound like your cup of tea, it’s smart to have healthy social media habits to avoid burnout.
-For those in this industry, keep in mind the negative and addictive impact of algorithms can help us view analytics less through logic and more with empathy and gratitude.
+If giving up all social media doesn’t exactly sound like your cup of tea, it’s still a good idea to cultivate healthy social media habits to avoid burnout.
+For those in this industry, keeping in mind the negative and addictive impact of algorithms can help us view analytics less through logic and more with empathy and gratitude.
 Your analytics aren’t just numbers.
 Behind the numbers are real people interacting with content.

 Social Media